iangge/iangge.github.io/_posts/2024-12-09-port-forwarding-between-windows-and-wsl2.md

 * `netsh interface portproxy add v4tov4` - creates a new port forwarding rule for listening and forwarding between two IPv4 addresses.
 * `listenport=<yourPortToForward>` - specifies which port on the local machine that will listen for incoming connections.
 * `listenaddress=0.0.0.0` - tells the system which IP address to listen for.
-  * `0.0.0.0` - a wild card IP address that allows the proxy to accept connections from any network interface on the host machine.
+  * `0.0.0.0` - a wild card IP address that allows the proxy to accept connections from any network interface *on the Windows host machine*.
   * Since the service I was hosting is only available locally, external devices can only access it if they are on the same local network as the host machine.
 * `connectport=<yourPortToConnectToInWSL>` - port that traffic will be forwarded to on the destination machine.
 In this case, its the WSL2 virtual machine.
 * `connectaddress=<wsl2IPAddress>` - IP address of the destination machine.